Oasis at the edge of the Sahara

 The tasks could be all kinds of different tasks, varying day by day or week by week, like:

 - Building different traditional rooms in the house.
 We want to build some new sleeping rooms and a big living room.
-For the building we will use mud bricks made of sand, hay and water
+For the building we will use mud bricks made from 2 types of sand and water

 - Cooking.
 We are happy to teach you how to make traditional Moroccan meals & tea, and happy to learn new recipes